StanfordSNR/pantheon/README.md

    ```

 3. In `pantheon/src`, create `<your-cc-name>.py` following the other schemes
    as examples.
-Basically you only need to feed in several options such as
+Basically, you only need to feed in several options such as
    `deps`, `run_first`, `setup`, `setup_after_reboot`, `receiver`, `sender`.

 4. Add your scheme to `pantheon/src/config.yml` along with settings of